eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - All traffic lights are generated with a fixed cycle and a default cycle time of 90s.
 This can be changed with the option **--tls.cycle.time**.
+- The green time is split equally between the main phases
 - All green phases are followed by a yellow phase.
 The length of the yellow phase is computed from the maximum speed of the incoming roads but may be customized with the option **--tls.yellow.time**